mopidy/mopidy-pandora/README.rst

 ----------------------------------------

 - Fix to resume playback after a track has been rated.
-- Changed auto_setup routines to also ensure that 'random' and 'consome' modes are disabled.
+- Changed auto_setup routines to also ensure that 'consume', 'shuffle', and 'single' modes are disabled.
-- Optimized auto_setup routines: now only called once and only when the first pandora track starts to play.
+- Optimized auto_setup routines: now only called once, and only when the first pandora track starts to play.

 v0.1.5 (UNRELEASED)
 ----------------------------------------